idameitil/sdpl-utilizing-gts/references.md

 # Editing of Wzys 24th of August

 ## Changing E. coli accessions to Iguchi accessions
+ABG81806 was renamed to BAQ02224.1 including alphafold structure and files in compare-architectures folder

 ACD75809.1 was renamed to ADC54941.1

 ABF01010.1 was renamed to BAQ00768.1